Anne Craine

 Anne Valerie Craine (born 30 April 1954) is a Justice of the Peace from the Isle of Man.

 Early life

-Craine went to primary school at Dhoon School before attending Ramsey Grammar School after which she studied at St Godric’s Secretarial College in London.
-Carine served as a justice of the peace in the Isle of Man from 2000–2003.
+Craine grew up in Maughold village.
+Craine went to primary school at Dhoon School in Glen Mona and then attended Ramsey Grammar School.
+She studied at St Godfric's Secretarial College in London.

+Craine served as a justice of the peace in the Isle of Man from 2000 to 2003.
 She was elected to the House of Keys at the 2003 by-election for the Keys constituency of Ramsey.

 Career

 In 2005 she succeeded Phil Gawne as Minister for Agriculture, Fisheries and Forestry.
 In the island's 2006 General Election, Anne Craine topped the poll in Ramsey.
 She won 1,969 votes and Allan Bell claimed the second seat in the town with 1,768 votes.
 Despite having been an MHK for only three years, she saw off tough competition from Leonard Singer, who had resigned as an MLC in order to stand for the Keys, but was unsuccessful with 1,621 votes.

 Craine was Minister of Education between 2006 and 2010, and Minister for the Treasury between 2010 and 2011, succeeding Allan Bell from 1 April.
 In 2011, she lost her Ramsey seat to Leonard Singer.